 CSL, a registered broker and investment dealer, handles Urbana's portfolio transactions.
-Pursuant to the IMA Agreement, the Investment Manager pays a fee to CSL to cover all charges for brokerage and trade execution, with the exception of fees related to normal course issuer bid purchases, and other necessary investmentrelated services rendered directly or indirectly for the benefit of the Corporation by CSL.
+Pursuant to the IMA Agreement, the Investment Manager pays a fee to CSL to cover all charges for brokerage and trade execution, with the exception of fees related to normal course issuer bid purchases, and other necessary investment-related services rendered directly or indirectly for the benefit of the Corporation by CSL.
 As a result, in the absence of written instructions from Urbana to the contrary, the Investment Manager is directed to place trade orders with CSL because of the benefits Urbana derives from CSL and the zero commission arrangement with Urbana.

-During 2021, pursuant to an administrative services agreement between Urbana and CSL effective as of March 1, 2019, as amended on April 1, 2021, Urbana paid CSL \$364,764 (HST inclusive) for administrative services, including investor relations, information technology services, professional corporate office services, and office and conference room access for Urbana's staff, directors and officers.
+During 2024, pursuant to an administrative services agreement between Urbana and CSL effective as of March 1, 2019, as amended on April 1, 2021, January 1, 2023 and as further amended on January 1, 2024 and January 1, 2025, Urbana paid CSL \$471,481 (HST inclusive) for administrative services, including investor relations, information technology services, professional corporate office services, and office and conference room access for Urbana's staff, directors and officers.

 CSL is a wholly-owned subsidiary of CFL.
-Thomas S. Caldwell beneficially owns or directly or indirectly controls or directs 2,397,534 common shares of CFL, the sole shareholder of the Investment Manager and of CSL, representing 59.9% of the common shares of CFL.
+Thomas S. Caldwell beneficially owns or directly or indirectly controls or directs 2,302,199 common shares of CFL, the sole shareholder of the Investment Manager and of CSL, representing 57.6% of the common shares of CFL.

-Brendan T. N. Caldwell beneficially owns or directly or indirectly controls or directs 1,159,393 common shares of CFL representing 29.0% of the common shares of CFL.
+Brendan T. N. Caldwell beneficially owns or directly or indirectly controls or directs 1,257,126 common shares of CFL representing 31.4% of the common shares of CFL.